SkyHanniStudios/SkyHanni-Remap/README.md

+### This fork

+This fork adds support for patterns to semi work in kotlin files

 ### Remap
 To support multiple Minecraft versions with the ReplayMod, a preprocessor is used which transforms source code to compile against different Minecraft versions.